 For Immediate Release:

-Fonda, N.Y. – PETA has obtained video footage, available here, taken at a Garden Bros.
+Rouses Point, N.Y. – PETA has obtained video footage, available here, taken at a Garden Bros.
 Circus performance earlier this month that shows lame elephants being forced to perform tricks and give rides—as well as an elephant swaying continuously in apparent distress while confined to the corner of a loud, congested gymnasium with nothing but a flimsy rope to contain her and apparently no staff there to monitor her, posing a serious danger to the public.
-PETA provided the Fonda Fairgrounds Arena with information about Garden Bros.’ and Carson & Barnes Circus’ (the outfit that provides the elephant acts) deplorable histories before Garden Bros.’ upcoming performance on April 20 and is urging the public not to attend until only animal-free acts are featured.
+PETA provided Rouses Point Civic Center with information about Garden Bros.’ and Carson & Barnes Circus’ (the outfit that provides the elephant acts) deplorable histories before Garden Bros.’ performance tonight and is urging the public not to attend until only animal-free acts are featured.

 In the video, an elephant named Libby can be seen swinging her trunk near the crowd as handler Habib Omar yells at her repeatedly.
 A second elephant, Bunny, was forced to give rides and perform tricks, even though the joints of her right front leg were stiff and unable to bend.
 Carson & Barnes was cited by the U.S. Department of Agriculture for failing to notice Bunny’s condition and provide her with veterinary care last summer.

 “Garden Bros. drags chained and caged animals across the country, denies them everything that’s natural and important to them, and forces them to perform tricks that are pointless, dangerous, and painful,” says PETA Foundation Associate Director of Captive Animal Law Enforcement Rachel Mathews.
 “PETA is calling on people to steer clear of this circus until it agrees to feature exclusively willing, human performers.”